Vishv19/AlgorithmPractice/README.md

 ## **About**
 This repo contains the solutions of the questions in the EPI book.
-It also contains the solutions of the question present in the hackerrank.
+It also contains the solutions of the questions from the contest in hackerrank.